weiro-9-w7/jmockit-study/ReadMe.txt

 Deencapsulation：反射工具类

 Notice:
-    Now, There is only jmockit version is 1.7, but the version is older.
+    Now, There is only jmockit version is 1.7 in inner repository, but the version is older.
+When you use the version, some test case can't passed.

-    You can download the latest version jar & Using the following command install in local;
+    You can download the latest version jar & Using the following command install in local(you can use pom.xml specified version);
         Command:
         mvn install:install-file -DgroupId=thirdparty_lib -DartifactId=jmockit -Dversion=1.36.1 -Dpackaging=jar -Dfile=jmockit-1.36.1.jar